muan/site/_posts/2014-07-01-hubberversary.md

 The thought of _"Ugh, \[\_\_\_\_\_\] must think I am an idiot.
 Gonna hide in a hole and never come out."_ pops into my head constantly.

-In the process, there were times when I feel so overwhelmed and frustrated that I thought I should stop pretending I am good enough to be here, all this faking just wasn't going to cut it.
+In the process, there were times when I feel so overwhelmed and frustrated that I thought I should stop pretending I was good enough to be here.
+All this faking just wasn't going to cut it.
 Sounds familiar? the ever so annoying Impostor Syndrome.

 But, I am all good now.